 How often are so many of our own most well-devised plans upset when the Lord intervenes?
 Jacob has carefully negotiated and calculated his strategies so that he might avoid any conflict with Laban or Esau.
-But now he stands face-to-face with One with Whom his diplomacy is entirely ineffective.
-Here is Someone Whom he cannot negotiate with, he cannot appease with presents, nor can he threaten or manipulate.
+But now he stands face-to-face with One for Whom his diplomacy is entirely ineffective.
+Here is Someone Who he cannot negotiate with, he cannot appease with presents, nor can he threaten or manipulate.
 So he resolves himself to wrestle with Him and pits himself against Him in a raw battle of wills.
 But as the night wears on, Jacob sees that he is making no headway in wrestling this Man.
 But neither is Jacob’s tenacity being lessened by the stalemate.
 So the Man reaches out and breaks a joint in Jacob’s leg, weakening the foundation on which Jacob stands.
-Still Jacob does not yield, but holds fast to the Man, refusing to relinquish his grasp on Him.
-“I will not let thee go, except thou bless me”, Jacob declares (Gen. 32:26).
+Still, Jacob does not yield, but holds fast to the Man, refusing to relinquish his grasp on Him.
+“I will not let you go unless you bless me.”, Jacob declares (Gen. 32:26).